 - Host: Chris Campbell CA CTA, Head of Tax (Tax Practice and Owner Managed Business Taxes)

 - Adam Ellerington ATT BSc (Hons), Senior Tax Manager, Markel Tax

 - CAs working in Practice

-- Students and non-members with an interest in tax relief for Research and Development
+- Students and non-members with an interest in the topic

-Depending upon your individual role and training and development needs, watching this webinar on-demand can count towards your annual Continuing Professional Development (CPD) requirement.
+Depending upon your individual role and training and development needs, watching this webinar on-demand can count towards your annual CPD requirements.